-“Cuba meets Marrakech meets Paris in this hippy deluxe house (sleeps up to 12), set in a quiet medieval village near Girona”
+“Cuba meets Marrakech meets Paris in this hippy deluxe house (sleeps 6-14), set in a quiet medieval village near Girona”

 Set in the quiet village of Sant Jordi Desvalls, the building is a former presbytery and has been modernised with style and verve.
 Outside there's a delightful garden with a chlorine-free pool, caged canaries and tumbling flowers; indoors, a relaxed bistro-style dining area and kitchen, and a soothing upstairs lounge stacked with French coffee-table books about interior design and food, plus daybeds and a turntable with vintage Beatles records.
 Come and spend a week cycling around medieval villages, stopping for picnics in flower-filled fields, having 2-hour siestas in the afternoon, spending the odd day at the seaside, reading books, playing cards and relaxing.
 It’s also perfect for families, and great value for money.

-- As a former family home, it has all you need for a fun holiday - including table football, a DVD library, fast WiFi and great cooking equipment
+- As a former family home, it has all you need for a fun holiday - including table football, a DVD library, and great cooking equipment

-- The 5 bedrooms are huge - 3 of them can fit a family
+- The 5 bedrooms are large - 2 of them can fit a family

 - It's excellent value for money